 Essential oils are natural substances that can be used to replace harsh chemicals in the home.
 However, natural doesn’t always mean safe, especially where our pets are concerned.
 After all, for humans, a delicious chocolate truffle is a treat; for dogs, it’s a threat.

-When using essential oils in the home, it’s important to be cognizant of your furry friends.
+When using essential oils in the home, it’s important to be aware of your furry friends.
 Here are some helpful tips for safely using essential oils around your pets.

 There are various types of oils that are harmless to pets and can even be helpful in some cases.
-For example, argan oil benefits furry friends by keeping their coats shiny and skin moisturized.
+For example, argan oil benefits animals by keeping their coats shiny and their skin moisturized.
 Peppermint and spearmint oil can help eliminate pet odors in the home when applied topically with a carrier oil.

 While cats and dogs may top the list when thinking of family pets, lots of people prefer smaller mammals like rabbits, guinea pigs, and hamsters.
 If you have smaller mammals, you will need to be even more cautious when using essential oils.